bitfactory-software/co_go/README.md

 `co_go::continuation` does **not** switch threads on its own.

-Where the coroutine resumes depends entirely on **where the callback is invoked**:
+Where the coroutine resumes depends entirely on **where the callback is invoked**.

+This means:

-* Callback fires on UI thread → coroutine continues on UI thread ✅
+* If the callback fires on the UI thread → coroutine continues on the UI thread ✅
-* Callback fires on worker thread → coroutine continues on worker thread ⚠️
+* If the callback fires on a worker thread → coroutine continues there ⚠️

-This allows integration with Qt/QML, Win32, and other event-loop environments **without enforcing a threading model**.
+This allows integration with Qt/QML, Win32, and other event-loop environments **without forcing a specific threading model**.

 ---